LLNL/b-mpi3/README.md

 ## Communicators

-In the last example `world` is the global communicator that passed in this function call.
+In the last example, `world` is a global communicator (not necessarely the same as `MPI_COMM_WORLD`, but a copy of it).
 There is no global communicator variable `world` that can be accessed directly in a nested function.
 The idea behind this is to avoid using the global communicators in nested functions of the program unless they are explicitly passed in the function call.
-Communicators must be usually passed by reference to nested functions.
+Communicators are usually passed by reference to nested functions.
-Even in traditional MPI it is a mistake to assume that the `COMM_WORLD` is the only available communicator.
+Even in traditional MPI it is a mistake to assume that the `MPI_COMM_WORLD` is the only available communicator.

 `mpi3::communicator` represent communicators with value-semantics.
 This means that `mpi3::communicator` can be copied or passed by reference.
 A communicator and their copies are different entities that compare equal.
+Communicators can be empty, in a state that is analogous to `MPI_COMM_NULL` but with proper value semantics.

 Like in MPI communicators can be duplicated (copied into a new instance) or split.
 They can be also compared.